 Leading experts have discussed the necessity for proper environmental control as buildings look to reopen their buildings safely.
 ASHRAE contends that ventilation and filtration provided by HVAC systems can reduce the airborne concentration of COVID-19 and, thus, the risk of transmission through the air.
 Further, data tells us that exposure to air pollutants increases mortality in COVID-19 patients.
 The need for clean air management is apparent, but how do you start?

 - Establish a Healthy Baseline: After implementing a cleaning and disinfecting routine, establishing a baseline for your indoor air quality is the next step.
-Using expert recommendations or EPA guidelines, place monitors throughout the facility, generally at the rate of 1 per 3,000 square feet.
+Using expert recommendations or regulatory guidelines, place monitors throughout the facility, generally at the rate of 1 per 3,000 square feet.
 After gathering data for around 30 days, you will have a good indication of the status of your indoor air throughout the building.
 You can now look for areas of poor ventilation, high pollution concentration, and other symptoms of an unhealthy building.

 - Change or Select New Filters: With data from your indoor air quality monitors, you will be able to assess the performance of your filtration efforts.
 If the MERV class you are using is too low, you will see that your filters are filling up too quickly and allowing for harmful pollutants to fill the ambient air.
 Ensure that you have implemented the proper filter class for your building’s needs and goals.